Dr. Elias Mpofu, Ph.D., DE.d, CRC, FASORC

 Rongfang Zhan, MSc

 is a doctoral candidate in the Department of Rehabilitation and Health Services at the University of North Texas.
-Her research focuses on social resourcing and physical activity for older adults, using technology such as information and communication technology (ICT), virtual reality, and wearable devices to enhance cognitive functioning and health-related outcomes.
+Her research focuses on social resourcing and physical activity among older adults, leveraging technologies such as information and communication technology (ICT), virtual reality (VR), artificial intelligence (AI), and wearable devices to enhance cognitive function and well-being.

 Garikayi Chemhaka, MPhil